esciencecenter-digital-skills/SICSS-odissei-machine-learning/docs/3-Performance-metrics.md

 ---
 title: Performance metrics
 ---
-# This is a test
-bla bla

 # Performance metrics

+## Test slide
+This slide is for testing

 ## Confusion matrix